Notice of Termination Return Form

 7. Notice of Termination for when Landlord intends to sell the dwelling (Statutory Declaration must accompany notice)

-8. Notice of Termination for when Landlord Intends to Substantially Change or Renovate
+8. Notice of Termination for when Landlord Intends to Substantially Refurbish or Renovate the dwelling

 9. Notice of Termination for when Landlord Intends to Change the Use of the Dwelling

 10. Notice of Termination for when the dwelling is no longer suitable to the accommodation needs of the Tenant

 11. Notice of Termination for Student Specific Accommodation.
 Click here.